marcian-cx/ochrid/data/english/translation_support/translation_glossary.md

 - **Narrative sections**: Formal but accessible English
 - **Homilies**: Balance between accessible and reverent

+### Hymn Punctuation
+- Use **light punctuation** style for all hymns (Химна Похвале)
+- Commas only where genuinely needed for comprehension
+- Periods at the end of complete thoughts/stanzas
+- Semicolons for parallel structures
+- Capitalize the first word of each line
+- Rely on line breaks for natural pacing
+- Goal: Respect poetic nature while maintaining clarity for oral reading

 ### Numbers
 - Spell out numbers in narrative contexts: "fifteen years" not "15 years"
-- Keep numerals for dates: "January 1, 379"
+- Keep numerals for dates: "January 1, 379" or "around the year 284"
 - Keep numerals for biblical references

 ### Consistency Notes